ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Trouble Shooting:

-Loosing tracking is a problem you will experience when the room is not tracked compleatly and you moved your head very fast.
-Try to make slow movemnts and hold your head still for the first few seconds until ARCore has detected the surrounding.
+Loosing tracking is a problem you will experience when the room is not tracked completely and you moved your head very fast.
+Try to make slow movements and hold your head still for the first few seconds until ARCore has detected the surrounding.

-If the positional tracking does not work, please make sure you installed the right ARCore App 1.2 at the moment.
+If the positional tracking does not work, please make sure you installed the right ARCore App (ARCore 1.2).

-Sometimes the ARCore App seems to crash in the background stoping the positional tracking from working simply force stop ARCore or restart the phone to fix this issue.
+Sometimes the ARCore App seems to crash in the background stoping the positional tracking from working (in my case even the regular Camera freezes) restart the phone to fix this issue.

-If you experience very low frames and bad jittering please restart the phone and try agein sometimes the phone does things in the background that hurt performance.
+If you experience very low frames and bad jittering please restart the phone and try again sometimes the phone does things in the background that hurt performance.
 The app should run smoothly at 60fps.

-I test everything on the S7 if you did everything rigt and it is still not working please open a new issue and let me know.
+I have tested everything on the S7 if you have problems getting it to work please open a new issue and let me know.

 # Support this Project: